mfikes/bocko/README.md

 In fact, a form like `(color :red)` is just a simple wrapper that will set a thread-local binding if one is in effect, otherwise it will set the root binding.

 Here is an example.
-This makes use of thread-local bindings and "does the right thing".
+This makes use of thread-local bindings and "does the right thing":

 ```clojure
 (do